 Here is where our solution can help by being an innovative, non-invasive, accurate, and cost-effective diagnosis solution, based in a simple blood test that can detect Prostate Cancer with 81.7% of Sensibility and 98.2% of Specificity, while reduces ―in a very significantly way―, the number of false positives (FP) and false negatives (FN) typical of other diagnosis procedures.

-If do you want to read more about our MBDAA for Prostate Cancer Dx test, please click on next button:
+If do you want to read more about OncoPROSTATE Dx, our Multiple Biomarkers Disease Activity Algorithms (MBDAAs) for an innovative, non-invasive, accurate, and cost-effective Prostate Cancer diagnostics, please click on next button: